Unique Carrollian manifolds emerging from Einstein spacetimes: Shear-free Null hypersurface structures as Carrollian manifolds

 \eeq \end{proof}

-\begin{corollary} For any null hypersurface embedded in an Einstein spacetime with $\sigma=0$ and $\rho \neq0$ we may always construct a Carrollian geometry admitting a rigging connection where the fundamental vector-field has vanishing inaffinity, $\bck_b \bk^a \nabla_a \bk^b$. \end{corollary}
+\begin{corollary} For any null hypersurface embedded in an Einstein spacetime with $\sigma=0$ and $\rho \neq0$ we may always construct a Carrollian geometry admitting a rigged connection where the fundamental vector-field has vanishing inaffinity, $\bck_b \bk^a \bar{\nabla}_a \bk^b$. \end{corollary}

-\begin{proof} Using the torsion-free connection $\bgam' =\bgam + \Delta \bgam $ with $\bgam$ defined in Proposition \ref{Prop:NotNEHCarroll} and $\Delta \bgam$ defined in equation \eqref{Shift:Prop2}.
+\begin{proof} We use the torsion-free connection $\bgam' =\bgam + \Delta \bgam $ with $\bgam$ defined in Proposition \ref{Prop:NotNEHCarroll} and $\Delta \bgam$ defined in equation \eqref{Shift:Prop2}.
 Computing the covariant derivative of the fundamental vector field, $\bk$, and the Ehresmann connection, $\bck$, we find: \beq

 \eeq \end{proof}